-Once again, the view that the “White Album” didn't see cooperation by all four Beatles playing as a band falls on deaf ears with this track.
+Once again, the claim that the “White Album” didn't see cooperation by all four Beatles playing as a band falls on deaf ears with this track.
 Everyone played a vital role, everyone being on top of their game as well.
-John's vocals make you sure he's imparting you with some hidden wisdom (even though there wasn't any) along with well performed acoustic guitar playing.
-Paul's rough sounding bass works well here, as does his piano and recorder performances.
+John's in front with convincing vocals that make you sure he's imparting some hidden wisdom (even though there isn't any), along with well performed acoustic guitar playing.
+Paul's rough sounding bass works well here, as do his piano and recorder performances.
 George puts in a proficient job on electric guitar as does Ringo on drums and tambourine.
 And good thing George Martin came back from vacation in time to recognize where another tantalizing orchestral score was needed.

-November 25th, 1968, was the date of U.S. release for the group's double-album entitled "The Beatles," affectionately known as the "White Album."
-Lennon made sure his "Glass Onion" was heard early in the running order so as to be fully noticed, becoming the third track on side one.
+November 25th, 1968, was the date of US release for the group's double-album entitled "The Beatles," affectionately known as the "White Album."
+Lennon made sure his "Glass Onion" was heard early in the running order so as to be fully noticed, it becoming the third track on side one.
 The album got its first compact disc release on August 24th, 1987 and then as a 30th Anniversary limited edition release on November 23rd, 1998.
 It wasn't released individually as a mono album until its vinyl release on September 9th, 2014, while a newly mixed stereo vinyl version was released on November 9th, 2018 for its 50th Anniversary.

 An interesting release of the song was on a short lived format called “Playtape,” which became popular in the later 60's because of its portability, these tapes manufactured to be exclusively played on portable “Playtape” machines and as standard equipment in Volkswagen cars at that time.
 Because of the limited space on these tapes, five volumes of “White Album” tapes were released so those with these machines could enjoy most of this new album.
 Therefore, sometime in 1969, Capitol released these five tapes, “Volume I” containing the song “Glass Onion."